 The New Media Research Master Specialization has as its target 15 students annually.

 - Year one

-1st Semester: students follow the core courses of the MA New Media & Digital Culture, which provide in-depth training in Internet critique and empirical analysis of the web addressing practices, theories and methods.
-The core courses cover an introduction to searching & collecting, key communities & journals in the field, blogging, working with data, and relevant methodological debates in new media research.
+1st Semester: students follow the core courses of the MA New Media & Digital Culture, which provide in-depth training in Internet critique and empirical analysis of the web.
+The core courses cover an introduction to searching & collecting, key communities & journals in the field, blogging, the Amsterdam scene, new media events, academic writing, working with data, and relevant methodological debates in new media research.
 Building on these skills, students are trained in Digital Research Methods with Prof. Richard Rogers and learn how to collect, analyse and visualise web data.
-Concurrently students take New Media Theories classes, which introduce students to some of the major theoretical traditions in new media, including perspectives such as software studies, political economy, media ecologies, and other critical traditions (For more details on these courses, see the one-year MA description above).
+Concurrently students take New Media Theories classes, which introduce students to some of the major theoretical traditions in new media, including perspectives such as software studies, political economy, media ecologies, and other critical traditions.
+(For more details on these courses, see the one-year MA description above.)